American Board of Surgery: Certification

 Certification by the American Board of Surgery is a voluntary process, meant to designate individuals who have met the highest standards of education, training and knowledge in surgery.
 Board certification is different from medical licensure, which is required by law for an individual to practice medicine.

 Upon completion of training at an accredited U.S. or Canadian residency program, a surgeon may apply to the ABS for certification.
 The applicant's training and operative experience are reviewed by the ABS, and the director of the training program must also attest to the applicant's professionalism and ethics, as well as surgical skills.
 If these are all satisfactory, the applicant is admitted to the ABS examinations required for certification.
 Upon successful completion of these examinations, the surgeon becomes a diplomate of the ABS.

 Certification in general surgery is a prerequisite for certification in pediatric surgery, surgical critical care, surgery of the hand, hospice and palliative medicine, and complex general surgical oncology.

 Continuing Certification

 To maintain certification, diplomates must demonstrate ongoing professionalism and commitment to continuing medical education (through seminars, lectures, reading of journals) and pass a written examination.
 In 2018, the ABS introduced a new program, the ABS Continuous Certification Program (CC), to replace what was previously known as Maintenance of Certification (MOC).
 Compared to MOC, which required a secure recertification examination at 10-year intervals, CC is a broader professional development program with more frequent requirements for learning and assessment.
 CC documents a surgeon's ongoing commitment to professionalism, lifelong learning, and practice improvement following initial board certification, and the new program has been designed to provide flexible, high-quality, practice-related learning and assessment to support surgeons in their practice.
+In surgical education, the use of structured question banks and digital learning tools has been associated with improved performance on in-training examinations among residents.